 As the old saying goes, if a deal seems too good to be true, it probably is.
 Be wary of moving companies that offer unrealistic service packages or moving rates that are significantly lower than other similar moving companies in your area.
 You can make realistic comparisons by shopping around at several different moving agencies.
 If one sticks out as being an unusually good deal, take this as a red flag warning you to be cautious.

 Pay me now

-“Moving is hard,” NVL Chairman & CEO Tim Helenthal explains. ”That’s one of the things consumers need to understand.
+“Moving is hard,” National Van Lines Chairman & CEO Tim Helenthal explains. ”That’s one of the things consumers need to understand.
 Moving across the country is an expensive purchase.
 Don’t just go with the lowest price.”

 Quality moving affiliations